mjz-smu/codelab_instructions/README.md

 We can see that there are multiple flags that we can use to customize our iperf benchmark to match our specific needs.
 For example, in iperf, we can use `--iperf_runtime_in_seconds` to set the amount of time the throughput test runs for or we can use `--iperf_sending_thread_count` to set the number of threads that iperf uses.

+Additionally, flags and descriptions for all linux benchmarks can be found [here](https://github.com/SMU-ATT-Center-for-Virtualization/PerfKitBenchmarker/blob/master/testsuite_docs/linux_benchmarks.md)

 ## Network Tests

 For this codelab, we are primarily interested in network benchmarks.
 PerfKitBenchmarker includes 3 main widely used network benchmarks: ping, iperf, netperf.